 Experiencing pain in the vulva or the vagina is more common than you might think.
 Pain can be a result of intercourse or even just when the area is touched or stimulated, and it can range from mild to severe.
-Painful intercourse — persistent or recurrent genital pain that occurs just before, during or after sex — may occur for a variety of reasons ranging from anatomical problems to hormonal issues, blood flow issues and sometimes even psychological concerns.
+Painful intercourse — persistent or recurrent genital pain that occurs just before, during or after intercourse — may occur for a variety of reasons ranging from anatomical problems to hormonal issues, blood flow issues and sometimes even psychological concerns.
 It is not uncommon for women to experience pain during intercourse at some point in their lives, but treatments that focus on the underlying causes can help eliminate or reduce this common problem.